-Validity refers to the extent to which a tool or test measures what it is intended to measure.
+Validity pertains to the degree to which a tool or assessment accurately measures the concept it is designed to assess.
 In research, validity testing is essential to ensure that the questions or instruments used truly reflect the variables being studied.
-There are different types of validity, including content, construct, and criterion validity.
+Validity includes several forms, like content validity, construct validity, and criterion validity, each serving a unique purpose in measurement accuracy.
 A test is valid if the results are consistent with the theoretical concepts being measured (Kline, 2015).
 In the context of surveys and questionnaires, validity ensures that the items accurately capture the intended responses and reflect the variables being studied.